Geriatric Medicine Research Collaborative (GeMRC)

 NETWORKING TO IMPROVE PATIENT OUTCOMES

 The Geriatric Medicine Research Collaborative (GeMRC) is a trainee-led research network.
-It is aimed at Geriatric medicine trainees and people with an interest in Geriatric Medicine across the UK .
+It is aimed at Geriatric medicine trainees and people with an interest in Geriatric Medicine across the UK and all over the world.

 Our aim is to deliver high-quality, multi-centre clinical research that will change clinical practice.